0

 A: Following the State of Colorado Fleet Hail Damage Repair Guide agencies need to report the vehicle damage in the same manner they would any vehicle damage.
 Using the Origami portal and follow up with SFM Collision Specialist agencies can work with the Call Center staff to make the appropriate repairs.

-- Additional Vehicle Requests FAQs
+Additional Vehicle Requests

 Q. What do I need to do to expand my fleet?